Mausy5043/ubundiagd/README.md

 **Diagnostics Gatherer for Ubuntu Server**

 This repository provides a number of python-based daemons that gather various system diagnostics.
 Although specifically targeted at my own Ubuntu Server (15.04), most will probably work (with minor modifications) on any Debian-based installation and probably also on other Linux systems.
-The result of each deamon is a file containing comma-separated-values created in `/tmp/ubundiagd/`
+The result of each daemon is a file containing comma-separated-values created in `/tmp/ubundiagd/`

 The code used to daemonise python code was borrowed from previous work by:
 - Sander Marechal (see: http://www.jejik.com/articles/2007/02/a_simple_unix_linux_daemon_in_python/)